RenderKit/ospray/doc/api.md

   float          varianceThreshold                        0  threshold for adaptive accumulation

-  float /        backgroundColor                     black,  background color and alpha (RGBA), if no vec3f / vec4f                                 transparent  `map_backplate` is set
+  float /        backgroundColor                     black,  background color and alpha (linear vec3f / vec4f                                 transparent  A/RGB/RGBA), if no `map_backplate` is set

   OSPTexture     map_backplate                               optional [texture] image used as background
                                                              (use texture type `texture2d`)